GSA/challenges-and-prizes/_all-challenges/1102-innovative-technology-solutions-for-social-care-referrals.md

 <p>The Challenge will compete in three phases with cash prizes awarded in each phase.
 The total prize award available is $500,000. &nbsp;</p>
 <p>Phase 1: Concept &amp; Design Submission (July &ndash; December 2020)</p>
 <ul>
-<li>Form multi-stakeholder team, submit letter of intent and develop idea and concept designs that include data visualization methods and functional enhancements to technology platforms that connect health and social services.<ul>
+<li>Form multi-stakeholder team, submit letter of intent and develop idea and concept designs that include data visualization methods and functional enhancements to technology platforms that connect health and social services.<li>
 <li><strong>Registration and Phase 1 Application due Monday, December 14, 2020.
 See below for more information. </strong></li>
 </ul>
 </li>